Solar Simulation Systems

 Lamp Aging

-The xenon arc lamp should be replaced every 1,000 hours to ensure spectral fidelity and proper level of intensity.
-There is an hour meter that monitors and displays the lamp age.
+The xenon arc lamp should be replaced at the after the rated life has been reached to ensure spectral fidelity and proper level of intensity.
+The rated life of each lamp typically ranges between 1,000 – 1,500 hours.
+In our computer controlled Solar Simulator Systems, the lamp life is monitored and displayed and the software also displays a message to remind that the end of the rated lamp life has been reached.
+In Electro-Mechanical controlled Solar Simulators, the lamp life is monitored and displayed on an LCD Hour Meter.
 It serves as a convenient reminder of when the lamp should be replaced.
 PET Solar Simulators have a lamp alignment feature that allows the lamp to be aligned without the lamp being turned on.
-This feature makes it very easy to align the lamp for the best uniformity for the area of illumination.
+This feature makes it very easy to align the lamp for the best uniformity.

 APPLICATIONS